Iceland hot spots

 3. The Blue Lagoon

-One simply can not visit Iceland without treating themselves to a relaxing spa day at the Blue Lagoon.
+One simply can not visit Iceland hot spots without treating themselves to a relaxing spa day at the Blue Lagoon.
 Formed by “accident” in 1976 from the operation of the nearby geothermal power plant, the Blue Lagoon soon became a popular location once people discovered the benefits the minerals in the bright blue water had for your skin.
 Today it is one of Iceland’s top tourist destinations and just one look at the amazing blue water will have you understanding why.
 Soaking in the relaxing warm water located in the middle of a lava field will be the most memorable spa day you will experience.

 Be sure to reserve your time at the Blue Lagoon in advance here.
 Book your Blue Lagoon transfer here